litepresence/BitShares-Shorting-Attack-Avenger/README.md

 **2) GET MORE INFO ON ALL ORDERS**

-the script makes this information more useful by making some additional calls
+The script makes this information more useful by making some additional calls:

     get_ticker()                   # last, ask, bid
     get_objects(asset_id)          # asset_name, precision, bitasset_data_id